Please read this before registering for the 2021 K300

 Registration fees will be refunded for any musher who cannot race because of a positive test or because they have symptoms consistent with Covid-19.

 Mushers who have participated in the K300 before know that we typically arrange for housing in Bethel with the help of volunteer hosts in the community.
-This year, due to Covid-19, we can't ask people to open their homes so we have arranged for lodging at a central site.
+This year, due to Covid-19, we can't ask people to open their homes so we have arranged for private, commercial lodging for all mushers at three locations.

 We urge returning mushers not to contact community members who have hosted them in previous years.